 Now when you’re applying to multiple similar positions, you can apply with a targeted resume quickly.

 Related: if you use this method, you can also download your resume from the LinkedIn app to your phone for job applications on the go.
+Use Google docs or a similar app to edit your skills and qualifications for each job application.

 Keep in mind that your LinkedIn and resumes serve different purposes, so you want to make sure they are both up to date and keyword-optimized.
 Our team of experts recommends that you attach a resume to every job application, but check out our post on where to post your resume online for our thoughts on security risks.